League:

 sleeves

-Apart from the new style of BPCC lettering, the kits remained unchained from the previous two seasons, but there were subtle differences.
+Apart from the new style of BPCC lettering, the kit remained largely unchanged from the previous two seasons.
+However, there were subtle differences, most notably the shirt crest, which was now wrapped in text commemorating the team's status as Division 3 Champions.

-The block numbers that had featured over the previous two seasons were replaced with a more traditional sans style.
+The sewn block numbers from the previous two seasons were replaced with more traditional sans-serif numerals.

 1982 & 1983